BVBannyski/Poppy-Playtime-Fan-/README.md

-# Are you a poppy playtime fan and you dont got money to buy the DLC?
+# Are you a Poppy Playtime fan and you dont got money to buy all the chapters?
 Well, i'm done with my new website.
 You can download all chapters (1-5) from there for free.

 This is the website